emdete/openroberta-connector/cli/README.md

 Intention
 --

 This directory contains a hack to provide a CLI for Open Roberta.
-It is not trying to auto detect anything but gets its config from the command line.
+It gets its config from the command line and does no auto-detect magic which may fail.

-Buidling
+Building
 --

-Just call make - a Debian-Package is created that can be installed.
+Just run `make` - a Debian-Package is created that can be installed.

+Run Open Roberta Connector
+--

+A `.desktop`-File is provided, once installed the program shows up in the menu of your desktop system.

 Note
 --

-The newer Arduino Nano Contain a new bootloaded.
+The newer Arduino Nano Contain a new bootloaded using a different baud rate for flashing.
 Cheap Nanos do not contain this so this CLI contains a patch to support the old bootloader.